20raj08/Hacker-ToolKit/README.md

 # Hacker-ToolKit
-This Python script serves as a versatile toolkit designed to automate various tasks and services related to ethical hacking and cybersecurity.
+This Python script serves as a versatile toolkit designed to automate various tasks and services.
 # Note
 Please be aware that this script is currently under development.
 I am actively working on refining and enhancing the codebase to ensure its efficiency and reliability.
 Some features may still be in progress, and updates will be provided regularly.